tsdataclinic/scout/Tutorial.md

 # Getting started with scout

-Thanks for trying out scout, a new way to explore the New York City open data portal.
+Thanks for trying out *scout*, a new way to explore the New York City open data portal.
 This document will walk you through some exercises to help you get familiar with  scout's features.

 To get started, load up scout in another browser tab or window by going to this link: [https://twosigma.com/scout](https://twosigma.com/scout)